M0JXD/morse-recognition-trainer/README.md

 The `Theme` button changes the light/dark theme.

 The Koch method recommends listening to letters at 20WPM.
 Hence by default morse is at 700Hz tone 20WPM.
-Click/tap the WPM and Tone numbers to cycle through other options.
+Click/tap the `WPM` and `Tone` buttons to cycle through other options.

 ## Download
 I currently make binaries for Linux, Windows (and hopefully soon, Android).
 You can download them on the releases page.